Mzhang008/movie-bot/README.md

+movie-bot

+Use /movie to bring up prompt to enter movie title

 What I learned building the discord bot
 - how to build a node.js application using discord.js, a Node.js library for the Discord API
 - how to use fs and path to generate filepaths